VegKit.com is an initiative of Animals Australia.

 Opt-In and Opt-Out

 If you sign an Animals Australia pledge, petition, or other online action, then on certain pages that clearly list recent signatories, your first name and country may appear on our website for a brief period of time.
 If you are based in the EU, you can opt in to receive further correspondence from us regarding our work during this interaction.
 If you are based outside the EU, you can opt out of receiving further correspondence from us regarding our work during this interaction.
-Visitors can subscribe or unsubscribe to the mailing lists manually.
+Visitors can contact our office at any time on 1 800 888 584 or by using the Contact Us page to subscribe to or unsubscribe from the mailing lists manually.
 Links to opt-out of each mailing list (Animals Australia and VegKit) are included at the bottom of every email broadcast that we send.
-You can contact our office at any time to opt in or opt out of SMS and mail communication.

 - Address: Locked Bag 1236, Nth Melbourne VIC 3051